One of the main levers you can pull to achieve financial freedom is the amount of money you earn.

 Most people don't want that kind of responsibility and the pressure it entails.
 It could be choosing someone's career, a risky decision on growing sales, or changing the company strategy.
 The potential pitfalls are endless.

 The stress associated with that level of decision making is off the charts unless you're a psychopath.

 You Value Your Time

 For most people working in a senior-level role, their time is no longer theirs to control.
-The boundary of work time and family time become blurred, and very little is off-limits.
-You’re expected both by your company and your employees to be available at all times, regardless of whatever work/life balance culture exists.
+The boundary of work time and family time becomes blurred, and very little is off-limits.
+You're expected both by your company and your employees to be available at all times, regardless of whatever work/life balance culture exists.